TraxNet/ShadingZenCpp/Readme.md

 ﻿# ShadingZen C++ - A set of tools for 2D/3D Engine development

 ShadingZen C++ is an optimized library for computer graphics applications.
 It is meant to replace some internal code in [ShadingZen
-Engine](https://github.com/TraxNet/ShadingZen) which means this C++ code must compile for Android.
+Engine](https://github.com/TraxNet/ShadingZen).
 Target is to have it running with optimized code for ARM Neon and Intel/AMD SSE instruction sets.